-Advisory committee

-DEQ did not appoint an advisory committee for the proposed permanent rule amendments.
-This rulemaking proposal is necessary to align Oregon Administrative Rules with federally revised National Ambient Air Quality Standards under the Clean Air Act.
-The proposed changes are required to demonstrate that Oregon DEQ has the appropriate rules, programs and agreements in place to implement the Clean Air Act.

 Housing cost

-The proposed Prevention of Significant Deterioration requirements for NO2, SO2 and lead are required by the Clean Air Act and must be adopted by Oregon.
-To comply with ORS 183.534, DEQ has determined that the federal requirements adopted by this rulemaking for new or expanding industrial sources of NO2, SO2 or lead may have a negative impact on the cost of development of a 6,000 square foot parcel and the construction of a 1,200 square foot detached single-family dwelling on that parcel.
-The negative impact could occur if the cost of air modeling analysis or subsequent monitoring or emission controls is passed through by permit holders providing products and services for such development and construction.
+DEQ has determined that the federal requirements adopted by this rulemaking for new or expanding industrial sources of nitrogen dioxide, sulfur dioxide or lead may have a negative impact on the cost of development of a 6,000 square foot parcel and the construction of a 1,200 square foot detached single-family dwelling on that parcel.
+The negative impact could occur if permit holders pass on the cost of air modeling analysis or subsequent monitoring or emission controls to consumers.
 DEQ cannot quantify possible impacts at this time because the available information does not indicate whether sources subject to these new requirements would pass on costs to consumers and any such estimate would be speculative.